supermedium/beatsaver-viewer/README.md

 ## Roadmap

-- Safari support (BeatSaver currently serves OGGs which is not supported)
+- Safari support (BeatSaver currently serves OGGs which are not supported)
 - Custom saber viewer

 ## Community